frappe/semgrep-rules/README.md

 ### Manually / running semgrep locally

 - Install and verify that semgrep works `semgrep --version`
-- clone the rules repository `git clonse `
+- clone the rules repository with `git clone`
 - Run semgrep specifying rules folder as config `semgrep --config=~/path/to/frappe-semgrep-rules/rules your_app_folder`